frankhaugen/StarConflictsRevolt/DesignDocs/DESIGN.md

 └── DesignDocs/                               # Architecture and design docs
 ```

-- Bliss client is the main UI implementation in this repository.
+- Blazor client is the main UI implementation in this repository.
 - DTOs are strictly separated in Clients.Models.
 - Shared client logic is in Clients.Shared.
 - API is organized using modular Handlers (not Controllers).